raffaelj/cockpit-scripts/README.md

 # Useful scripts and snippets for Cockpit CMS

-A collection of code snippets with annotations to modify [Cockpit CMS](https://github.com/agentejo/cockpit)
+A collection of code snippets with annotations to modify [Cockpit CMS v1](https://github.com/agentejo/cockpit)

 ---